Tor Support in Zcash¶

 Connecting to Tor’s control socket API requires one of two authentication methods to be configured:

-they can be resolved by adding both the user running tor and the user running zcashd to the same group and setting permissions appropriately.
-On Debian-based systems the user running zcashd can be added to the debian-tor group, which has the appropriate permissions.- Authentication with the
+1. Cookie authentication, which requires write access to the CookieAuthFile specified in Tor configuration.
+In some cases, this is preconfigured and the creation of a hidden service is automatic.
+If permission problems are seen with -debug=tor they can be resolved by adding both the user running tor and the user running zcashd to the same group and setting permissions appropriately.
+On Debian-based systems the user running zcashd can be added to the debian-tor group, which has the appropriate permissions.

 sudo usermod -aG debian-tor zcash